Hoberman Arch: Design and history

+After the games

-Following the Olympics, plans to install the arch in some kind of park were formulated.
-Many of Salt Lake's citizens wanted the arch to be used in an amphitheater or some kind of concert venue, possibly at downtown's Gallivan Center or Pioneer Park.
-But because the arch was a symbol of the 2002 games, the United States Olympic Committee put restrictions on possible future locations for the arch (to protect Olympic sponsors from other businesses who do not have Olympic sponsor contracts).
-Because of these restrictions, and a lack of consensus among Salt Lake's leaders on where it would go, SLOC announced plans, on December 5, 2002, to install the arch at the Salt Lake 2002 Olympic Cauldron Park.
+Following the Olympics, plans to install the arch at a park setting were developed.
+Some people wanted the arch to be used in an amphitheater or some kind of concert venue, possibly at downtown's Gallivan Center or Pioneer Park.
+But because the arch was a symbol of the 2002 games, the United States Olympic Committee put restrictions on possible future locations for the arch.
+Because of these restrictions, and a lack of consensus on other options, SLOC announced plans, on December 5, 2002, to install the arch at the Salt Lake 2002 Olympic Cauldron Park.

 On July 30, 2003, the arch was lifted onto its new base at the park using 3 cranes.
 The arch was located just outside the park's southern fence and was partly open which allowed visitors to walk through it, while at night the arch was lit with multicolored lights.
 The arch was removed from the park in August 2014.
-On December 6, 2014, pieces of the arch were stolen from an impound lot where it had been stored.
-As of March 2018, the arch remained in storage.
+On December 6, 2014, 29 pieces of the arch were stolen from an impound lot where it had been stored. after which the remaining pieces were moved to an undisclosed location.

-Details
+On August 29, 2023, the restored arch was unveiled alongside the exit road of the Salt Lake City International Airport.
+The arch sits atop a new 10–12 foot high base, which includes the 2002 Olympic and Paralympic logos and wording memorializing Salt Lake City as the 2002 host of the games.
+The reconstruction cost $3.79 million and was completed under the direction of artist Gordon Huether.
+The installation does not allow the arch to open and close, but does provide lighting at night.
+The restoration required newly fabricated pieces to replace those that had been previously stolen.

+Structure and mechanism

 The arch is 36 ft tall, 72 ft feet wide, and weighs 31000 lb It is made up of 4,000 individual pieces put together as 96 connected panels and are connected with 13,000 steel rivets.
 The 96 panels vary in size, but the largest are 9 ft tall and 5 ft wide.
 The panels are also translucent which allowed light from behind to be seen and echoed the 2002 Olympic theme Light the Fire Within.
 Two 30-horsepower motors controlled eight separate cables which pulled the mechanical curtain open in about 20 seconds.
 When the arch was fully opened it had folded up into a 6 ft ring, which framed the stage.
 It was designed to open and close like the iris of an eye.
 During the Olympics, it was included in the every evening medal ceremony and when opened, revealed the second Olympic cauldron.

 Because of the potential of strong storms during the games, the arch was built to operate in extreme weather, including up to 70 mi -per-hour winds.